mozman/ezdxf/docs/source/addons/drawing.rst

 Future Possible Improvements
 ----------------------------
-- render polylines using draw_line_string if it does not contain any arcs

 - pass the font to backend if available
 - deal with nested polygons/hatches by triangulating them: Triangulation_
 - both the matplotlib and pyqt backends have built-in support for rendering hatched patterns